 2.3.
 QUALITATIVE SAFETY OBJECTIVES

-This section introduces additional objectives, defined qualitatively, to be considered in the assessment of the safety architecture in order to verify the fulfillment of safety requirements stated in the NSSR 2/1 Rev.1 [3].
-Even if no new notions are introduced (all the objectives being recognizable in the NSSR 2/1 requirements), formal definition are proposed as further step toward the definition of metrics (out of scope of this document).
+This section introduces additional objectives, defined qualitatively, to be considered in the assessment of the safety architecture in order to verify that it meets number of safety requirements stated in the SSR 2/1 [3].

 Robustness